 • Correct line/load GFCI wiring

-• Kitchen, bathroom, garage, and outdoor GFCI
+• Kitchen, bathroom, garage, outdoor, and other wet-location GFCI installations

 • Testing and labeling secured circuits